TruncatedDinoSour/imag/README.md

 license : unlicense

+# bot

+i made a matrix bot to integrate well with this, it is open source : <https://ari.lt/gh/quotes-bot>, mainly for purpose of posting quotes

 # docs & running

 see the [doc directory](/dov) for documentation, it also has an example nginx config,